rushabhhalmare09/JAVA_CODE/JAVA_INTERIEW_PREP.md

    - Can be achieved using same lock as the list.
 But here locks are spreads over 2 classes (this and List)
    - Best is to use composition, where you extend list, and ask clients to use this class.

+IV] **Building Blocks**: -
+   **Iterators and ConcurrentModificationException**: -
+      - Iterators are implemented by associating a modification count with the collection: if the modification count changes during iteration, hasNext or next throws ConcurrentModificationException.
+However, this check is done without synchronization, so there is a risk of seeing a stale value of the modification count and therefore that the iterator does not realize a modification has been made.
+This was a deliberate design tradeoff to reduce the performance impact of the concurrent modification detection code.
+      - Easiest way to avoid this, is to hold lock on the list/collection during iteration (in client code).
+This will come at a cost of scalability.
+This again, can be avoided, by making copy of entire collection (by wrapping in a lock), and then without locking iterating over that cloned collection.
+But this comes with increased cost of memory & speed (copying collection every time).
+      - There are also hidden iterators, like when you do toString on collection it internally iterates over all elements appending to StringBuilder.
+In such cases, on client side use the Collection.synchronizedSet() and then perform all operations.

+   **Concurrent Collections**: -
+      **Java 5**
+      - ConcurrentHashMap instead of synchronizedMap (with operations put-if-absent, conditional remove, replace)
+      - CopyOnWriteArrayList instead of synchronizedList
+      - CopyOnWriteArraySet instead of synchronizedSet
+      - Queue & BlockingQueue along with ConcurrentLinkedQueue
+      - PriorityQueue (non concurrent)

+      **Java 6**: -
+      - ConcurrentSkipListMap instead of synchronized TreeMap
+      - ConcurrentSkipListSet instead of synchronized TreeSet

+      **ConcurrentHashMap** : -
+      - Lock striping
+      - Concurrent readers and writers, thus high throughput
+      - Weakly consistent iterators instead of fail-fast
+      - Weakly consistent size and isEmpty too
+      - Cannot lock at client side using map object, because internally it uses different locks
+      - Due to above reason, we cannot exclusively lock map and thus cannot write our own put-if-absent
+      - Thus this map provides such operations put-if-absent, conditional remove, replace

+      **CopyOnWriteArrayList & CopyOnWriteArraySet**: -
+      - Do not throw ConcurrentModificationException
+      - Copy underlying data during, modification
+      - No locking needed during iteration

+      **Other classes**: -
+      - ArrayBlockingQueue & LinkedBlockingQueue
+      - SynchronousQueue
+      - ArrayDeque & LinkedBlockingDeque (work stealing: each consumer has its own deque and it steals from other consumer's deque's tail if its own is empty)